Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

-Tomb Raider: Anniversary Walkthrough
+Tomb Raider: Anniversary

-Tomb Raider: Anniversary Game Features
+Tomb Raider: Anniversary concept art

-LEVELS & LOCATIONS: As in the original game, Lara's search for the Scion leads her to a series of ruins around the world: first Peru, then Greece, then Egypt.
+Levels & Locations: As in the original game, Lara's search for the Scion leads her to a series of ruins around the world: first Peru, then Greece, then Egypt.
 Her quest culminates on a "Lost Island"—possibly Atlantis.

-WEAPONS & GEAR: Lara begins the game with her trusty pistols and picks up additional weapons as the game progresses.
+Weapons & Gear: Lara begins the game with her trusty pistols and picks up additional weapons as the game progresses.
 Whereas Legend only allowed players to keep one secondary weapon at a time, Anniversary includes a shotgun, 50-caliber pistols (similar to the magnums in TR1) and mini-SMGs (similar to the Uzis).
 Lara can pick up and carry an unlimited number of small and large medipaks, but the ammo supply for each alternate weapon is capped.

 The grapple is back.
 In addition to pulling objects and swinging from ledge to ledge, Lara can use it to wall run à la Prince of Persia, enabling her to get to otherwise unreachable places.